MileneCV/Sales_Predictions---project-1-/README.md

 #### Does the year in which store was established is related with better sales?
 ![sales_predictions](year_week17.png)

 The year in which stores were established does not appear to impact sales.
-Supermarket Type 1 stores were established between 1987 and 2007, and there is no significant difference in sales performance across these years."
+Supermarket Type 1 stores were established between 1987 and 2007, and there is no significant difference in sales performance across these years.

 ## Coefficients with Linear regression